evelynrp/chavaleahdotcom/content/en/post/what-do-jews-think-about-jesus.md

 date = '2025-06-17'
-title = 'What Do Jews Think About Jesus?' author = ["Evelyn Park"] description = "Part 1 of Judaism for Gentiles" type = "post" draft = false translationKey = "judaism"
+title = 'What Do Jews Think About Jesus?' author = ["Evelyn Park"] description = "Part 1 of Judaism for Gentiles." type = "post" draft = false translationKey = "judaism"